shivangKheradiya/AVEVA_PML/5. Error Handling & Branching/README.md

 4 is printed outside loop
 ```

-In Above Exaple GoLable is triggred withing if condition and it's breaking the do look.
+In Above Example GoLable is triggred within if condition and it's breaking the do look.
 GoLable statement can be used with individual Loop code & If else block as well.